RaminKav/LostInTime/notes.md

 - [x] bed texture bug
 - [x] lvl text offset after double digits3
 - [x] fairy is not spawning...
+- [x] bug: mobs spawn in water
+- TODO: extract game window size and other options into a resource
 - ui element that sticks to screen edges to show where fairy is
 - can summon inf number of combat shrine mobs until you win
 - change item abilities to use % total dmg instead of fixed
 - mobs shoudl be able to hit w non-weapons
 - duplicate audio triggers on attack
+- weird tracking on the boss follow
+- make boss jump faster?
   Notes: day 4, 15-35 dmg, day 6 45dmg, lvl 11-12